ledjon-behluli/MediatR.Pipeline.Cancellation/README.md

 }
 ```

 The `ICounter` has a single method `Invoke` which is used to tell the test that a file has finished uploading.
-This will be used for out conditional cancellation.
+This will be used for our conditional cancellation.

 ```csharp
 public interface ICounter